xibuka/blogsrc/content/posts/OpenShift-Install-OpenShift-and-Create-first-project-Hello-OpenShift.en.md

 - Linux
 ---

-# Install Linux OS and confirm network setting.
+## Install Linux OS and confirm network setting

 You need to create a Linux OS machine to install OpenShift.
 The minimum requirement is